-The significant increase in the potential development intensity on a property within the existing Green Turf Acres Unrecorded Subdivision that represents a rural neighborhood, the site's location as a limited "spot" of increased intensity surrounded by lower intensity land use intensities, and the unique location of the site at the intersection of SW Hwy 200 and SW 73rd Avenue, a functionally substandard roadway, are significant concerns.
+The significant increase in the potential development intensity on a property within the existing Green Turf Acres Unrecorded Subdivision that represents a rural neighborhood, the site's location as a limited "spot" encroaching into the subdivision, and the lower intensity of the surrounding land use, and the unique location of the site at the intersection of SW Hwy 200 and SW 73rd Avenue, a functionally substandard roadway, are significant concerns.
 Staff as such recommends the amendment application is functionally not consistent with the Marion County Comprehensive Plan.